EGI-Federation/documentation/content/en/users/tutorials/data-transfer-object-storage/_index.md

 ```

 In this case too we can verify the status of the transfer with the same command
-as before using the new job iD.
+as before using the new job ID.

 ```shell
 [ac@localhost ~]$ fts-transfer-status -d -s https://fts3-public.cern.ch:8446 c1d4a8e6-4c81-11ec-8926-fa163e5dcbe0